Book banning in the United States (2021–present): Louisiana Act 436

 In Louisiana, Act 436 (formerly SB7) of the 2023 Regular Session was signed into law by Democratic Governor John Bel Edwards in June 2023 and went into effect August 1, 2023.
 The law requires all public libraries in the state of Louisiana to "adopt a policy to limit the access of minors to sexual explicit material."
-Libraries throughout the state were given a deadline of June 1, 2024 to implement new policies, with failure to do so resulting in the state withholding payments for library maintenance and upkeep and the State Bond Commission being forbidden to approve financial packages for library construction projects.
+Libraries throughout the state were given a deadline of June 1, 2024, to implement new policies, with failure to do so resulting in the state withholding payments for library maintenance and upkeep and the State Bond Commission being forbidden to approve financial packages for library construction projects.

 The Act specifically requires that a new library card system be created that require parents or guardians to select whether minors are allowed to check out materials deemed sexually explicit by the library board of control.
 Act 436 defines sexually explicit material as "textual, visual, or audio material, produced in any medium, that depicts or describes sexual conduct.
 The local library board of control makes the final decision on what falls under that category.

 This has been met with controversy, with critics, such as the Louisiana Citizens Against Censorship, arguing that this bill paves the way for more widespread book bans, including those targeting LGBTQIA+ themes.
-Individual librarians who have resisted book bans have been targeted with threats and harassment, also worrying that non complience with the law could severely impact library operations.
+Individual librarians who have resisted book bans have been targeted with threats and harassment, also worrying that non-compliance with the law could severely impact library operations.